Sterling, Kansas: Highway

 K-14/K-96 runs along the north side of Sterling, with access to Broadway Ave via a diamond interchange.

 The highway previously passed through Sterling on Broadway Ave.
-In June 2023, the highway was realigned to the current limited-access highway that bypasses the city.
+In June 2023, the highway was realigned to the limited-access highway that bypasses the city.
 Initially constructed as a super two freeway, right-of-way has been secured to enable future expansion to four lanes.